paperclip-ui/legacy-paperclip/packages/paperclip-website/docs/guide-migrating-to-paperclip.md

 ###  Migrating from Styled Components, Emotion, etc

 For the most part, translating styled components to Paperclip is a 1-1 map.
-Here's example of some styled components:
+Here's an example of some styled components:

 ```jsx
 import styled from "styled-component";